Beauty and Artistry in Iran: The Persian Garden and Persian Mosaic Tiles

 The chahar bagh has its roots in the 6th Century

-The chahar bagh has its roots in the 6th Century palace gardens of the Achaemenid Empire (also called the First Persian Empire) under Cyrus the Great.
-Cyrus’s gardens, located in the ancient dynastic capital of Pasargadae (near modern-day Shiraz in Iran) share the same layout: they have a source of water in the centre (such as a fountain) that flows into four narrow canals, running at right angles and dividing the garden into four beds.
+The chahar bagh has its roots in the 6th Century palace gardens of the Achaemenid kings of the Achaemenid Empire (also called the First Persian Empire).
+The gardens of Cyrus the Great, located in the ancient dynastic capital of Pasargadae (near modern-day Shiraz in Iran) share the same layout: they have a source of water in the centre (such as a fountain) that flows into four narrow canals, running at right angles and dividing the garden into four beds.
 The gardens are also marked with a walled enclosure, providing shade and a respite from the hot weather.

 Zoroastrianism was the religion of the empire